HARFLOW3D: A Latency-Oriented 3D-CNN Accelerator Toolflow for HAR on FPGA Devices: Proposed Architecture

 \item \textbf{3D Pooling} For 3D pooling layers, the toolflow supports both maximum and average pooling which can be chosen at runtime by the enumerated parameter $T$.
-The computation node is characterised by the following tuple of parameters:
+The computation node is characterised as the following tuple:

 \item \textbf{Global Pooling, Activation \& Element-Wise 3D} Although Global Pooling is a special case of the regular Pooling layer, the hardware for it is optimised for this case.
 The supported activation functions of the activation layer are the following: \begin{enumerate*}[(a),leftmargin=+.4in] \item ReLU activation, \item Sigmoid activation, \item Swish activation ($ y = x * sigmoid(x) $) \end{enumerate*} , where the type of activation is given by the parameter $T$.
 The runtime choice for broadcasting is defined as $B$, which is either true or false.
 The type of element-wise operation is given by the parameter $T$.
-The computation node is characterised by the following tuple of parameters:
+The computation node is characterised as the following tuple:

 \item \textbf{Fully Connected} Fully Connected layers share hardware with Convolution layers, but with no feature-map buffering.
-The computation node is characterised by the following tuple of parameters:
+The computation node is characterised as the following tuple:

 \end{itemize}